w3c/wai-website/_accessibility-training/topics.md

 <ul>
   <li><a href="http://www.w3.org/WAI/impl/improving">Improving the Accessibility of Your Web Site</a> - approaches to make the process of improving accessibility more efficient and effective</li>
   <li><a href="http://www.w3.org/WAI/impl/">Implementation Plan for Web Accessibility</a> - considerations for the planning process for implementing web accessibility</li>
-  <li><a href="http://www.w3.org/WAI/eval/preliminary">Preliminary Review of Web Sites for Accessibility</a> - describes a method to quickly identify some accessibility problems on a website</li>
+  <li><a href="{% link pages/test-eval/easychecks.md %}">Preliminary Review of Web Sites for Accessibility</a> - describes a method to quickly identify some accessibility problems on a website</li>
-  <li><a href="http://www.w3.org/WAI/eval/conformance">Conformance Evaluation of Web Sites for Accessibility</a> - describes a conformance evaluation method that combines automatic, semi-automatic, and manual testing</li>
+  <li><a href="{% link pages/test-eval/conformance-eval.md %}">Conformance Evaluation of Web Sites for Accessibility</a> - describes a conformance evaluation method that combines automatic, semi-automatic, and manual testing</li>
 </ul>
 <h3>Suggestions for speakers</h3>
 <ul>
-  <li><strong>Activity/Demonstration:</strong> Explore web accessibility barriers using some of the techniques from <a href="http://www.w3.org/WAI/eval/preliminary">Preliminary Review of Web Sites for Accessibility</a>.
-For example use some techniques for examining pages using <a href="http://www.w3.org/WAI/eval/preliminary#guibrowsers">graphical browsers</a> or <a href="http://www.w3.org/WAI/eval/preliminary#altbrowsers">specialized browsers</a>.</li>
+  <li><strong>Activity/Demonstration:</strong> Explore web accessibility barriers using some of the techniques from <a href="{% link pages/test-eval/easychecks.md %}">Preliminary Review of Web Sites for Accessibility</a>.
+For example use some techniques for examining pages using <a href="{% link pages/test-eval/easychecks.md %}#guibrowsers">graphical browsers</a> or <a href="{% link pages/test-eval/easychecks.md %}#altbrowsers">specialized browsers</a>.</li>
   <li><strong>Discussion:</strong> Explore the failures and repairs in the <a href="http://www.w3.org/WAI/demos/bad/">Before and After Demonstration</a>.
 Discuss how websites can be made accessible with little or no change to their visual design.</li>
   <li><strong>Tip:</strong> Suggest participants repeat the activity/demonstration with other websites, including their own, after the session.</li>
 </ul>{% include excol.html type="end" %}